Library & Archives

 Library Policies & Procedures

-The Elizabeth Nord Library collects, preserves, conserves, interprets, and exhibits materials related to the Shaker sect, Shaker Heights, Warrensville Township, and the surrounding area.
-The library contains a collection of reference books and archival materials and is available year-round during museum hours to researchers of all ages.
+The Elizabeth Nord Library collects, preserves, conserves, interprets, and exhibits books and archival materials related to the Shaker sect, Shaker Heights, Warrensville Township, and the surrounding area.
+Please note that on-site research requests may be declined at this time due to COVID-19 protocols and restrictions.

 Finding Aids & Inventories

-Browse the entire collection and be sure to look through Louis Baus's 1931 scrapbook "Shakers and Kirland," a unique look at the Center, North, and East families of the North Union Shaker Colony.
+The Shaker Historical Society shares a Shaker Heights collection with the Shaker Heights Public Library on Cleveland Memory.
+Browse the entire collection and be sure to look through Louis Baus's 1931 scrapbook "Shakers and Kirtland," a unique look at the Center, North, and East families of the North Union Shaker Colony.
 It also contains photographs of Warrensville Township and the Mormon Community in Kirtland, Ohio.